NO8DO, Sevilla. The secret code of the city.

 It’s written on unfurling flags and bullfighting programmes, embossed on drain covers and printed on parking fines.

 The Feria entrance, a candy pink behemoth iced with light bulbs, revealed the same five merry marks, crushed together so hard that number 8 popped out at the top

 NO8DO, the motto of Seville.
 What’s it all about?

 I love the city of Seville and spent years living in this heartland of Andalusia.
 As well as learning about the meaning of NO8DO in Seville, I learned the best things to do in Seville, the best tapas in Seville, where to stay in Seville and more.

 And I also learned the meaning of that strange phrase: NO8DO in Sevilla.

 The key to the puzzle lies in the central number eight, said to resemble a skein of yarn (and yes, I had to look up “skein” – it’s a loose coil of yarn or wool, the sort my grandmother used to buy for her knitting.)

-In the city that inspired Carmen, the feisty temptress who drove policemen to murderous jealousy, it’s easy to imagine NO8DO as the result of a passionate love affair.
-Yet, it’s more complicated than that: a family betrayal underpins the story.
+It’s easy to imagine NO8DO as the result of a passionate love affair.
+Seville is the city that inspired Carmen, after all.
+Yet, it’s more complicated than that: it’s not romantic love but a family betrayal.

 Back in the 13th century, King Alfonso X The Wise struggled to fend off an attack by his own son, Sancho.
-In a bitter battle for the throne, Seville stayed loyal and Alfonso rewarded Europe’s hottest city with a slogan to celebrate its fidelity.
+In a bitter battle for the throne, Seville stayed loyal and Alfonso rewarded the hottest city in Spain with a slogan to celebrate its fidelity.